 The research in the field has thus far been fragmented with researchers studying different aspects of component and service selection.
-ORION will bring a holistic decision support system to manage the trade-off between functionality, time to market, cost, quality and risk to develop competitive software-intensive system using components and services.
+ORION will contribute to decision-support to manage the trade-off between functionality, time to market, cost, quality and risk to develop competitive software-intensive systems using components and services.

-This will be done with respect to development of software-intensive systems, and in particular cyber-physical systems.
+This will be done with respect to the development of software-intensive systems and in particular cyber-physical systems.
 The intention is to take strategic, tactical, and operational concerns into account.
 Specifically, ORION will address component or service selection and their integration into a system.
-It will address decision-making principles, methods, technologies and business models, and hence answer to industry needs and requirements.
+It will address decision-making principles, methods, technologies and business models, and hence contribute to industry needs and requirements.
 Five decision areas will be in focus from a software engineering perspective:

 1) business and requirements engineering,

 2) non-functional properties,